 Cooking up a batch of homemade apple curd does wonder for the soul – not only will it fill your home with a delicious “apple pie” aroma, but you will more than ever enjoy your morning toast.

-This apple curd is budget-friendly, especially if you have an abundance of apples in the fall.
+This apple curd is great way to preserve apples, especially if you have an abundance of apples in the fall.
 In addition, it is easy apple recipe for kids to make and enjoy.
 In the same way, if you have pears, turn them into this delicious pear butter.

 What is Apple Curd?